GordonOtieno/GordonOtieno/README.md

 <br/>
 <br/>

-**Motivation:** Super heroes don't exist, people with passion and talent do.
+**What motivates me?** :Super heroes don't exist, people with passion and talent do.
 <br/>
 <br/>
 ## 🔧 Technologies & Tools